Kirkcaldy Corporation Tramways

 Kirkcaldy Corporation Tramways Great War conductress

-A blow-up of the above portrait showing one of the conductresses.
+An enlargement of the above portrait showing one of the conductresses.
 Save for the cap, the uniform is completely devoid of insignia.
-The cap carries a standard script-lettering cap badge, above which is almost certainly a regimental sweetheart badge, a common means of showing support for a loved one away with the armed services.
+The cap carries a standard script-lettering grade cap badge, above which is almost certainly a regimental sweetheart badge, a common means of showing support for a loved one away with the armed services.

 Kirkcaldy Corporation Tramways Great War lady inspector Miss Brown